darwinai/covidnet_integration/README.md

 ## Usage

-1. Upload plugins to ChRIS.
-There are 2 options for doing this:
+1. Upload plugins to ChRIS:

    1. Run `./uploadPlugins.sh`
    2. Go to  `http://localhost:8000/chris-admin/plugins/plugin/add/`
    3. For each of the plugins, select `Host` as the compute resource, enter the plugin name, and Save

    Note: It may be the case that the `pl-dircopy`, `pl-med2img`, `pl-covidnet`, or `pl-ct-covidnet` plugins fail to run due to breaking changes made to their images.
-If this happens, a stable version of each of the plugins can be pulled and registered instead:
+If this happens, a stable version of each of the plugins can be pulled and registered instead :

    1. Pull the Docker images: